boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : As per {{Section 4.1 of !RFC8200}}, IPv6 nodes must accept and attempt to process extension headers in occurring any number of times in the same packet.
 This Information Element echoes the order of extension headers and number of consecutive occurrences of the same extension header type in an IPv6 packet.
+: If several extension headers chains are observed in a Flow, each header chain MUST be exported in a separate ipv6ExtensionHeaderCount IE.
-: The same extension header type may appear several times in an ipv6ExtensionHeaderCount Information Element (see {{Section 4.1 of !RFC8200}}.
+: The same extension header type may appear several times in an ipv6ExtensionHeaderCount Information Element.
   For example, if an IPv6 packet includes a Hop-by-Hop Options header, a Destination Options header, a Fragment header, and Destination Options header, the ipv6ExtensionHeaderCount Information Element will report two counts of the Destination Options header: the occurrences that are observed before the Fragment header and the occurrences right after the Fragment header.